By Anthony and Amanda Bennie, Co-Founders, Clear Conscience Pet

 Ozzy accepts Taylor Bay and allows her to share his bed, what a relief!

-I hope that our story can give some comfort and hope to those wounded by the grief of losing a beloved dog.
+I hope that this story can give some comfort and hope to those wounded by the grief of losing a beloved dog.
 No dog “replaces” another, of course.
 You’ll grieve as hard as you must, and you’ll cry as many tears as you think you can produce and still find more.
 But keep your heart open.
-Somewhere, out there, whether on a faraway island or in a shelter a mile from home, is THE dog that is supposed to come next in your own cycle of life.
+Somewhere, out there, whether on a faraway island or in a shelter a mile from home, is the dog that will come next in your own cycle of life with dogs.
 And who knows?
-Maybe, just maybe, the dog you think you lost forever is right there in the spirit world, helping you to find the next doggy love in your life,
+Just maybe, if we choose to believe, the dog you think you lost forever is watching over you from the other side, helping guide you to the next doggy love in your life.

 All Rights Reserved